shuhuiluo/fastnum/doc/LIB.md

 [`nth_root(self, n)`](crate::decimal::Decimal::nth_root)

-If the operand is a [special value] then the [general rules] apply.
+If the operand is a [special value], then the [general rules] apply.
 Otherwise, the ideal exponent of the result is defined to be half the exponent of the operand (rounded to an integer, towards [`–Infinity`], if necessary) and then:

 * If the operand is less than zero and `n` is even, an ['Invalid operation'] condition is raised.
-* If the operand is equal to zero, the result will be the zero with the same sign as the operand and with the
+* If the operand is equal to zero, the result will be the zero with the same sign as the operand and with the ideal exponent.
-* ideal exponent.
 * Otherwise, the result is the N-th root of the operand.

 ##### Examples: